Dunwoody North Civic Association, Inc.

 Section 1.
-Standing Committees shall include Neighborhood Watch, Zoning, Membership, and Nominating.
+Standing Committees shall include Neighborhood Watch Committee and Beautification Committee.

 Section 2.
 Special Committees may be appointed by the President when deemed necessary.

-Section 3.
-Projects must be preceded by a written Plan of Action, including a budget submitted to and approved by the Board of Directors.
+Projects are nonrecurring activities that have not been set as precedent.
+Before execution of a project, a written Plan of Action, including a budget must be submitted to and approved by the Board of Directors.

 ARTICLE IX.
 Revision of By-Laws

-The By-Laws will be reviewed annually by a Standing Committee appointed by the President.
+The By-Laws will be reviewed at least once every three years by a committee appointed by the President.

 - Revisions proposed by the Committee will be submitted in writing for approval by the Board.

-- Revisions approved by the Board must be ratified by a plurality of the members in good standing at the next general meeting, including those present by proxy.
-The revisions must be in writing and available at or before the meeting.
+- Revisions approved by the Board must be ratified by a plurality of the members in good standing at the next annual meeting, including those present by proxy.
+The revisions must be in writing and available at least one week before the meeting.